Introduction

 A Salesforce Record’s Structure

-• Related Lists: Parts of the document that show records from other objects, such opportunities, cases, or activities, that are related to this one.
+- Related Lists: These sections of the document display records from other objects.
+These can include opportunities, cases, or activities that relate to this one.

 Types of Salesforce Records

-• Contact Records: Contain information about the people connected to accounts.
+- Contact Records: Contain information about individuals associated with accounts.

-• Records for Custom Objects: Keep information relevant to certain business needs that aren’t addressed by conventional objects.
+- Records for Custom Objects: Keep information relevant to specific business needs that aren’t addressed by conventional objects.

 Registering and Maintaining Information in Salesforce